radiantlogic-v8/documentation-new/r1-saas/monitoring-and-reporting-guide/01-monitoring.md

 ###### Disk Usage

 A file alert, when the disk usage on the RadiantOne machine reaches 90% of max capacity, is enabled by default.
 These settings can be changed from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts.
 To change the disk usage, enter a threshold.
 Define the interval to check the data usage (default is 120 seconds).
 The default alert output is File Alert, but if SMTP settings are configured in the Monitoring > Email Alert Settings section you can also use the Email Alert output.
 Click the Save button when you are finished.

 >[!warning] closely monitoring disk space usage is extremely critical.
 If disk space is full, the RadiantOne service shuts down automatically.

 ###### Disk Latency

 A file alert, when the disk latency on the RadiantOne machine reaches 100ms, is enabled by default.
-These settings can be changed from the Main Control Panel -> Settings tab -> Monitoring section -> Standard Alerts.
+These settings can be changed from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts.
 To change the disk latency, enter a threshold (in milliseconds).
 Define the interval to check the disk latency (default is 120 seconds).
-The default alert output is File Alert, but if SMTP settings are configured in the Monitoring -> Email Alert Settings section you can also check the Email Alert output.
-Click the Save button when you are finished making changes.
+The default alert output is File Alert, but if SMTP settings are configured in the Monitoring > Email Alert Settings section you can also check the Email Alert output.
+Click Save when you are finished making changes.

 ###### Processing Load on RadiantOne

 Alerts based on RadiantOne processing load are pre-configured, but not enabled by default.
-If you would like to receive an alert when the RadiantOne processing queues reach a certain threshold, from the Main Control Panel -> Settings tab -> Monitoring section -> Standard Alerts, slide the bars for processing queues and internal queues to the threshold amount.
+If you would like to receive an alert when the RadiantOne processing queues reach a certain threshold, from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts, slide the bars for processing queues and internal queues to the threshold amount.
 Check the “Enable processing queues alerts” option.
-Click the Save button when you are finished.
+Click Save when you are finished.

 ##### Custom Alerts

 Custom alerts allow you to define monitoring rules for all aspects of RadiantOne not addressed by a standard alert.
 The RadiantOne aspects that can be used in custom alerts are described in [data collectors](#data-collectors).
 Custom alerts are highly specialized and generally require services from Radiant Logic to setup.
 Please contact support@radiantlogic.com for details.
 When these alerts are activated, they are also displayed on the Main Control Panel’s Dashboard tab.

 All custom alerts defined appear on the Main Control Panel > Settings tab > Monitoring section > Custom Alerts section.